Octant is scaling drug discovery to navigate the complexity of human disease

 Diane is an avid reader who enjoys hiking, bicycling, and playing board games with her family.

-Outside of the lab, Dom enjoys long walks, catching the sunset, and adventuring with friends.
+Outside the lab Dom enjoys long walks, catching the perfect sunset, and adventuring with his favorite humans and canines.

 Eric is a molecular biologist with a background in synthetic biology and functional genomics.
 He completed his Ph.D. in Molecular Biology at UCLA in the lab of Sriram Kosuri.
 His graduate work focused on constructing a massively parallel reporter assay for mapping olfactory receptor-odorant interactions and performing a deep mutational scan of the Beta-2 Adrenergic Receptor.
 Outside of the lab you can find him playing basketball, sailing, or going to shows.